Outlands in the Eighty Acres: History

-The Flander's were one of the first Carmelites to hire an outside architect, Henry Higby Gutterson, to design and build their residence.
-He had supervised the architect for the first subdivision in northern California, the St. Francis Wood, San Francisco.
-The Flanders Mansion lies at the end of a long driveway off Hatton Road surrounded by upper end of the Mission Trail Nature Preserve.
+The Flander's were one of the first Carmelites to hire an outside architect, Henry Higby Gutterson, to design and contractor Fred Ruhl to build their residence.
+The home lies at the end of a driveway off Hatton Road surrounded by upper end of the Mission Trail Nature Preserve.
 The "Outlands" English cottage design was one of the first use of this style of residential architecture in Carmel By-the-Sea.
-The construction with light grey interlocking Precast concrete blocks was produced by the Carmel Thermotile Company.
-The material was advertised as "fireproof, waterproof and practically everlasting."
+The construction with light grey interlocking Precast concrete blocks that were advertised as "fireproof, waterproof and practically everlasting."

-In 1925, Flanders became the president of the Carmel Land Company and helped develop Hatton Fields, southeast of Carmel-by-the-Sea.
-The new company formed an office on Ocean Avenue between Louis S. Slevin's general merchandise store and the Carmel Bakery.
-Paul Flanders was president, Ernest Schweninger was secretary, and Peter Mawdsley was the treasurer.